The History of St. Michael and All Angels Episcopal Church

 In July 1991, The Rev. Dr. Peter Cook became the fourth rector to serve the St. Michael's congregation.
 In 2002, St. Michael's unveiled a new look.
 Gone was the signature A-frame design and a beautiful gothic structure emerged, complete with a new parish hall, renovated sanctuary, new offices, and a bell tower.
 Father Cook retired in May 2014 and went to be with his Lord on February 23, 2023.

-In October 2022, the Vestry announced the call of The Reverend Andrew Christiansen as its sixth rector.
+The Vestry announced the call of The Rev. Andrew Christiansen as its sixth rector in October 2022.
 Fr.
 Drew's first service at St. Michael's was January 1, 2023.
 He was installed by Bishop Owensby on February 1.
-Ribbon cutting for the new Outreach Center was held March 16, 2023.
 Prior to being at St. Michael's, Fr.
 Drew served as Upper School Chaplain at Ascension Episcopal School in Lafayette, LA from 2021-2022 and youth minister and school chaplain at St. Mark’s Cathedral in Shreveport, LA from 2017-2021.
 Fr.
 Drew holds a Master of Divinity from Bexley-Seabury Seminary.
+Ribbon cutting for the new Outreach Center was held March 16, 2023.
+The Celtic Cross and Prayer Garden landscape were installed in the Summer of 2023.

 Even with these major changes at St. Michael's, the heart of St. Michael's remains its people.